 - Then on the 2nd month, you’ll pay Php 300 (Php 120 for the capital and Php 180 will be for the interest).

 - The current outstanding balance of the capital will be Php780.

 Recurring interestThe lender will keep on collecting the interest as long as the lender had not paid the debt in full a payment, not by installment.
 This is the lending system used by pawnshops in the Philippines.

 PaluwaganPool funding is also as popular as 5-6.
 This is commonly done within a neighborhood or close circle of friends or workmates.

-Then on the next day or week, they will once again create a pooled fund with the same amount and the next person (as decided by the casting lots at the beginning of the system) will take home the money.
+A group of people will collect a certain amount from each other then they will do a ‘casting lots’ or “bunutan” to know which one will be the first to use the pooled fund.Then on the next day or week, they will once again create a pooled fund with the same amount and the next person (as decided by the casting lots at the beginning of the system) will take home the money.
 The system will go on until the last person will be able to have his or her chance to take home the same a month of the collected pooled fund.